fMRI-ugent/starting-a-new-fMRI-project/README.md

 This is a mandatory course to learn which are the risks in the magnetic resonance environment and how to avoid them.
 This training consists of 2 parts (both mandatory):
-1. 60min e-learning course to follow online
+1. 60min e-learning course to be followed online
 2. on site illustration

 **YOU ALREADY FOLLOWED THE SAFETY COURSE IN THE PAST.
 SHOULD YOU TAKE IT AGAIN FOR YOUR NEW MRI STUDY?
 Here the general rules:**
 1. Anybody who wants to work in the facility has to follow the safety training initially;
 2. If you have participated in a training at GIfMI for a previous study and you have subsequently worked in the facility (i.e. you participated in the scanning procedure of an experiment), you don't need to follow the on site training again.
 If it has been more than a year, it is strongly recommend to follow the e-learning again.
-3. If you followed the training in the past (e.g. one year ago) but the project never started, you never gainedd experience with working in the facility --> you need to follow the training (both e-learning and on site) again!
+3. If you followed the training in the past (e.g. one year ago) but the project never started, you never gained experience with working in the facility --> you need to follow the training (both e-learning and on site) again.

 Here is a [guidance paper on MR safe practices](http://gifmi.ugent.be/drupal/system/files/documents/Greenberg_et_al_JMRI_2019.pdf).